MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

         /// The raw memory address of the buffer.
         /// You can cast it to pointer to real data types like byte* to access the memory
         /// from `unsafe` code region.
-        /// Normal app should use `GetStream` to get a Stream object to access the buffer. public IntPtr Buffer { get; };
+        /// Normal app should use `OpenStream` to get a Stream object to access the buffer. public IntPtr Buffer { get; };

         /// The native file mapping handle of the shared memory of the buffer.